-The experimental setup is shown in figure 1.
+The experimental setup is shown in Fig. 1.
 The Lincoln Electric GTA welding machine controlled the welding parameters, (model: "Precision TIG 375").
-To measure the temperature during welding the K Type Chromel - Alumel thermocouple was used [12, 13, 14].
-The hot end diameter of the thermocouple was 1.5 mm, the cold end was fixed to a thermocouple bank and this was in turn connected to the data acquisition system (DAQ) Labview.
+To measure the temperature during welding the K Type Chromel - Alumel thermocouple was used [13]-[15].
+The hot end diameter of the thermocouple was 1.5mm, the cold end was fixed to a thermocouple bank and this was in turn connected to the data acquisition system (DAQ) Labview [16].
 Labview was a bundled package on virtual instrumentation having the flexibility to measure the parameter of concern at very short interval.
-When used on Direct Current (DC) straight polarity Labview acquired data for both heating and cooling, but in Alternating Current (AC) configuration the DAQ could acquire data after the welding time, hence providing temperature history for the cooling.
-This being the limitation, the DC straight polarity was used for the investigation.
-Figure 2 shows the positions on the plate where the thermocouples were glued to a depth of 1mm, the holes were drilled at the bottom of the plate [15].
-The data acquisition system of LABVIEW was used to acquire the temperature every second during weld from these 3 locations as well as the room temperature.
+When used on DC straight polarity Labview acquired data for both heating and cooling, but in AC configuration the DAQ could acquire data only after the welding time, hence providing temperature history for the cooling.
+This being the limitation the DC straight polarity was used for the investigation.
+Fig. 2 shows the positions on the plate where the thermocouples were glued to a depth of 2mm, the holes were drilled at the bottom of the plate [17].
+The data acquisition system of LABVIEW was used to acquire the temperature every second [18] during weld from these 3 locations as well as the room temperature.
+It is seen from Lu, and Kou, [19] that for the GTAW welding process, the molten surface is turbulent if the welding current is more than 225 amps hence limited to this value.